Summer School on Dynamics of Nonequilibrium

 |

 Fig. 1: Conceptual sketch of different mathematical limits of driving coherence in a (semi-)classical system via a time-dependent force F(t) on an oscillator with coordinate y.
 The top row sketches the time-dependence of F(t), the middle row shows the corresponding Fourier transform, and the bottom row shows the resulting dynamics of <y> for an ensemble of oscillators.
 Left column: In the “impulsive” limit the force is zero except for a time very short compared to the oscillator period, resulting in sine-like oscillation of <y> about 0.
 Middle column: in the “displacive” limit the force has the form of a step function, resulting in cosine-like oscillations about a displaced new equilibrium.
 Right column: in the “resonant” limit the frequency of the force matches that of the natural oscillator frequency, resulting in more slowly growing oscillations in <y> about 0.
-The remaining talks in the mini-symposium will review experimental techniques to study such coherences using THz radiation, optics and x-rays.

 |